High Rise Single Lifts FAQs

 Why are you doing the works now?

-Our Asset Management team have identified the need to refurbish existing lift systems in 14 high-rise blocks and carry out maintenance of lift systems in 44 high-rise blocks across the Borough.
+The Asset Management team here at Stevenage Borough Council (SBC) has identified the need to refurbish 24 existing lift systems in our housing blocks and carry out maintenance of 44 lift systems across the borough.
 This is because the existing lift systems are nearing the end of their productive, integrity, efficiency lifespan and require either replacement or maintenance.

 What works will be carried out on the lift?